 Raj loves the water and has convinced himself that he is a good tennis player.
 He encourages everyone at the company to live a complete life.
 His latest adventure was climbing the world’s highest free standing mountain, Mt.
 Kilimanjaro.

 While top line growth has always been Neil’s #1 responsibility, he firmly believes in Building the Business versus just making the Quarter.
-He brings a laser-like focus in guiding Heartwood to become the de-facto name for Virtual Interactive Training in the Operations & Maintenance (O&M) Training space.
-He coaches his team to Educate, Evangelize, and Engage the marketplace, in that order.
+He brings a laser-like focus on solving customers problems around training, safety and job performance support.
 He oversees three critical pillars for growth:

-- Building relationships with Fortune 1000 like Reynolds, Norfolk Southern and Pacific Gas and Electric.
+- Building relationships with Fortune 1000 like BNSF, Norfolk Southern, CSX and Pacific Gas and Electric.

-- Strategic alliances with enterprise teams at Apple & HP – leveraging their market reach.
+- Strategic alliances with enterprise teams at Apple and HP – leveraging their market reach.

-- Go-to-Market strategy for key sectors like Manufacturing, Transportation and Energy.
+- Go-to-Market strategy for key sectors like Transportation and Energy.

 Tara heads Heartwood’s development and is well known in the industry for driving a relentless quest for quality.
 Right beside that passion, her purpose is to take the notion of customer service to a level that is almost inspirational.